nus-cs2103-AY2021S2/tp/docs/developerGuide/feature/Edit.md

 9. `EditToRemoveTagCommand` creates a `CommandResult` with the success output message and returns it to `LogicManager`.

-Given below is the full Sequence Diagram for interactions for the `edit 1 -r` + `TAB` API call.
+Given below is the full Sequence Diagram for interactions for the `edit --remove -t friends -t pilot` API call.

 ![Sequence Diagram for Edit Remove](images/EditRemoveSequenceDiagram.png)